D Minor

 How to play D minor on the piano

-As one of the minor chords with no black keys, the D minor chord is used regularly on the piano.
-To find the root of the chord, look for the black keys in groups of two on the keyboard.
-The white key between those two black keys is D, the root of D minor.
+As one of the minor chords with no black keys, D minor is a popular one on the piano.
+To play the chord, start by finding its root: D. Looking at the keyboard, find the black keys in groups of two.
+The white key between those two black keys is D.

-The following notes make up the D minor chord: D, F, and A. To play the chord in its root position, use the following fingers on your right hand:
+The following notes make up the D minor chord: D, F and A. To play the chord in its root position with your right hand, use these fingers:

 A - Fifth finger (5)